Sule Lamido: Later career

 He polled 676,307 votes, with runner-up Badaru Abubakar of the Action Congress of Nigeria (ACN) scoring 343,177 votes.

 In 2015 Lamido and his two sons were briefly jailed after being arrested and tried for allegedly arranging for contracts to be placed by companies that they controlled.
 Lamido blamed this on his enemies.

 In October 2017, Lamido wrote his political associates and senior members of his party (PDP) declaring interest to run for president in the 2019 presidential election.
 In February 2018, Lamido formally declared his candidacy in the run for PDP's presidential nomination for the 2019 presidential election at a rally he organised in his native Birni Kudu Local Government in Jigawa State.
-Lamido at the rally declared that he shall be Nigerian president in 2019 to the sheers of his supporters.
-In June 2018, Lamido supporters organised a prayer session in Dutse for the success of his presidential campaign but was foiled by the police citing security reasons.
+Lamido at the rally declared that he shall be Nigerian president in 2019, to the cheers of his supporters.
+In June 2018, Lamido supporters organised a prayer session in Dutse towards his presidential campaign but was foiled by the police, citing security reasons.
 The prayer was organised by Jigawa State students on foreign scholarships awarded by Lamido when he was governor of the state.

 Lamido was one of the 12 candidates that ran for the PDP presidential nomination in November 2018.
 Other contenders were former Vice President, Atiku Abubakar (Adamawa State), Ibrahim Dankwabo (Yobe State) same north eastern province as Lamido.
 This was a major challenge for Lamido because delegate votes from the region would be split among the candidates from here.
-Ahead of the party's primary, Atiku Abubakar asked Lamido to withdraw from the race and support him but Lamido refused saying he is a senior to Atiku.
+Ahead of the party's primary, Atiku Abubakar asked Lamido to withdraw from the race and support him but Lamido refused saying he was a senior to Atiku.
 Others were Bukola Saraki, Aminu Tambuwal, Rabiu Kwankwaso, Jonah Jang, David Mark, Kabiru Turaki, Dati Baba-Ahmed, Attahiru Bafarawa and Ahmed Makarfi.

-In the PDP presidential primary conducted 6 October 2018, Lamido scored 96 votes placing distant 6th behind Atiku Abubakar who scored 1,532 thus winning the party's nomination.
+In the PDP presidential primary conducted 6 October 2018, Lamido scored 96 votes placing distant 6th behind winner, Atiku Abubakar, who polled 1,532 votes.